teamed/teamed.io/_posts/2014-04-14-developer.md

     title: Apply Now
     image: apply-now.svg
     text: |
-      When you are ready to join, send us your GitHub account and Stack Overflow profile, as we expect people passionate about software development to be active contributors to open-source projects and regularly spend time on Stack Overflow.
+      When you are ready to join, send us your GitHub account and StackOverflow profile, as we expect people passionate about software development to be active contributors to open-source projects and regularly spend time on StackOverflow.
 Please send them, together with your CV, to [dev@teamed.io](mailto:dev@teamed.io).
 ---